ZKTKZ/shopify-challenge-2021/README.md

       ├── show.json.jbuilder
 ```

 The view code is not complex, and is fairly self-explanatory.
-In a nutshell, the `*.erb` files handle user input and are regular HTML views with some basic CSS, whilst the `*.jbuilder` files render pure JSON views.
+In a nutshell, the `*.erb` files handle user input and are regular HTML views with some basic [PicoCSS](https://picocss.com/) styling, whilst the `*.jbuilder` files render pure JSON views.

 ## Potential Improvements
 A few ideas for improving the application: